operations-project/operations/docs/SITE.md

 button
 saves this information as a snapshot, viewable on the *History* tab.

+### Site Information
+#### "Drupal Project" entity

+This display is a "Drupal Project" entity.
+It is the same across all environments of your Drupal website.
+Use it for fields you wish to make available to all instances of this site.

+### Current Environment
+#### "Site" Entity

+This display is for the "Site" entity, unique to the environment you are running in.
+When loading this page in a new environment, you will see a "Create Site Record" button instead of this display.
+Click it to create the site entity with all properties gathered.

 ### Site State

 *Site State* is a single value that represents the overall state of your